 How Many Wedding Dress Fittings Should You Schedule

 The first one should take place two to three months before the wedding, and it will usually last about an hour.
-The dressmaker will carefully measure you and begin making the major necessary adjustments and alterations to your wedding dress.
+The dressmaker will carefully measure you and begin making the major necessary adjustments and to begin wedding dress alterations alterations.

-It’s a good idea to schedule the second fitting to occur about a month before your wedding day.
+It’s a good idea to schedule the second fitting for your wedding dress to occur about a month before your wedding day.
 The fittings will usually last no more than 30 minutes from now on.

 At this point, your tailor will have made the most significant changes to your gown and will focus on any small remaining details and imperfections.
 Don’t be afraid to speak up at this time, and make sure you address even the tiniest of concerns you may have.